AynsleyLongridge/project_ideas/README.md

 ### Overview

+A game designed to develop your drunken state.

+A social game created to spice up your pre-drinks or time in a bar!

 ### Pros

 + Played with a group of people, users names are entered into the system to engage all players.